 Even outside of Who in “Sherlock” Moriarty doesn’t just simply want to kill Sherlock Holmes he wants to completely ruin him, destroy his entire reputation and legacy, even to his closest friends.

-Then of course there was the latest finale which revealed that after we die our minds still remain aware trapped in our bodies experiencing the pain of being cremated and eaten by worms as our bodies slowly rot.
+Then of course there was the latest finale which revealed that after we die our minds still remain aware trapped in our bodies experiencing the pain of being cremated, or eaten by worms as our bodies slowly rot.

 The idea of death not being the end and your torment going on and on is an idea that clearly fascinates Moffat and is one he has used to terrific effect throughout a lot of his work.